livetrails/targetj/README.md

 ### Loading API Example

-In this example, we will load two separate users, and once both APIs return a result, we will display their names and flash the background.
-All targets without a prefix `'_'` will be executed in the order they appear in the code.
-Targets with the prefix `'_'` are inactive and must be activated externally.
-Target names with the suffix `'$'` indicate that they will be activated when the previous target is executed.
-This allows these targets to form a functional execution pipeline.
+In this example, we load two separate users, and once both API calls return results, we display their names and briefly flash the background.

+All targets without a prefix `_` execute in the order they appear in the code.
+Targets prefixed with `_` are inactive by default and must be activated externally.
+Target names ending with `$` indicate that they will activate when the previous target completes, allowing them to form a functional execution pipeline.

-The `'html'` target initializes the text content of the `'div'` to `'loading'`.
-The `div` is the default element if no `baseElement` target is specified.
-Then, the `loadUser1` and `loadUser2` targets are executed.
-If the API call for `loadUser2` returns a result before `loadUser1`, `loadUser2` will be executed again.
-However, it will fetch the result from the loader cache because we specified the fourth argument in the `fetch()` function.
-This means another API call will not be made, but it will still activate the `displayName` target again, ensuring that both users' names are displayed without any race conditions.
+The `html` target initializes the text content of the `div` to `"loading"`.
+If no `baseElement` target is specified, the `div` is the default element.
+Then, the `loadUsers` target executes.
+Once both API results are retrieved, the `displayName` target runs, accessing the results in an array ordered by the sequence in which the APIs were called.

-The execution pipeline will then continue, expanding the width and height while morphing the background from yellow to purple over 15 steps, with 15-millisecond pauses between them..
+The execution pipeline then continues, gradually expanding the width and height while transitioning the background color from yellow to purple over 15 steps, with 15-millisecond pauses between each step.

 ![first example](https://targetjs.io/img/loadingExample6.gif)